0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 > because of its political mandate, so **inflation will be the pressure valve** that releases all the excess in the system..."

 With the above in mind, I've started to **reduce liquidity** and **purchase real assets** that have not benefited from the last 10 years of asset price inflation.
-In my opinion, A re-run of the 70s is not unlikely.
+With money printing, eventually "money leaks from yielding assets into non yielding assets such as commodities", a re-run of the 70s is not unlikely.

 <img style="border: 0;" src="/img/2020/20200102_TradeOfDecade.png" />